Guo-Haowei/Cylinders/README.md

 ## Features
 * Trackball rotation
 * Use unionfind data structure to label intersected cylinders with same color

-## Issues
-1. Project rotation matrix to the closet axis

 ## Future
 1. Color picking for selecting cylinders